Antidepressants for elderly patients — what works and what to watch for

 Combining With Other Treatment

-Antidepressants work better when combined with therapy.
+Medication plus therapy is more effective than either alone, and adding exercise and social connection improves outcomes further.
 Your parent sees a therapist while taking medication.
 Therapy helps your parent process the loss or difficulty that's underlying the depression.
 It gives them tools to manage negative thoughts.
 Combined, medication plus therapy is more effective than either alone.

 Exercise helps depression.
 It's not just psychological, it's biochemical.
 Regular exercise, especially aerobic exercise, changes neurotransmitters and helps depression.
 Your parent doesn't need to train for a marathon.
 A daily walk helps.